drsanches/photobooth/readme.md

 - Log userId even for public urls?
 - Use upsert
 - Check collisions for 2FA operations (create disabled user for registration and enable it on confirmation?)
 - Refactor validations.
 Validate closer to db operations (or use db exceptions)
+- Check swagger errors for all urls.
+Maybe group all swagger annotations in one using array?
 - Add ObjectMapper bean
 - Add test profile with h2?
 - Always sent to notifier all info - email (if exists) and userId, then update email and send notification